KETTLE KARVER OF THE YEAR by Judy Larson

 Treasurer’s Report.
 Joann Luke reported income of $306.06 and expenses of $102.29.
 She will be collecting dues of $10.

 Library Report.
-Librarian Lori Jarosh reported the receipt of the latest additions of Woodcarving Illustrated and Wildfowl
+Librarian Lori Jarosh reported the receipt of the latest editions of Woodcarving Illustrated and Wildfowl

 Carving.
 The book Loon and Chicks by Laurie McNeil was also added to the library.
 The magazines and book were tagged as